-How to paint your exteriors
+How to paint a kennel

 Before you get cracking, head down to your nearest Bunnings to pick your desired colour.
 We opted for a nice light grey to go with the coastal luxe look of the Make It Yours home.
 This is a particularly good choice if you're working with light-coloured nineties bricks, but feel free to choose any colour you wish – just make sure it's the right type of paint for outdoors.
 You can use a paint calculator to find out the right amount of paint to purchase.
 Once you've picked your paint, give the tin a good stir using a paint stirrer.

 Before you get spraying, mask up any areas you don't want to get paint on with some masking tape or painters tape.
+Now's a good time to do a final check to make sure your wall is clean and ready to paint – if necessary, give it a quick brush down with a broom.

 Once you're happy with the consistency of your diluted paint, pour it into your spray gun – and you're good to go!
 Make sure the nozzle on your gun is pointing in the direction you want the spray to go.
 Our bricks run side to side, so we adjusted our nozzle so it sprayed in this direction also.